-A standard United States Coast Guard approved fire extinguisher is provided with your Supra boat.
+A standard Marine Fire Extinguisher is provided with your Supra boat.
 The fire extinguisher is usually located under the observer's seat cushion, however, locations vary by boat.
 You should know the exact location of your boat's fire extinguisher in case of an emergency.